gaiyi7788/awesome-legged-locomotion-learning/README.md

 [[GenLoco](https://github.com/HybridRobotics/GenLoco)]: Official codebase for [GenLoco: Generalized Locomotion Controllers for Quadrupedal Robots](http://arxiv.org/abs/2209.05309), containing code for training on randomized robotic morphologies to imitate reference motions as well as pre-trained policies and code to deploy these on simulated or real-world robots. ![GitHub stars](https://img.shields.io/github/stars/HybridRobotics/GenLoco.svg?logo=github)

+[[rl-mpc-locomotion](https://github.com/silvery107/rl-mpc-locomotion)]: This repo is aim to provide a fast simulation and RL training framework for quadrupad locomotion.
+The control framework is a hierarchical controller composed of an higher-level policy network and a lower-level model predictive controller (MPC).

 ## Survey

 - A Survey of Sim-to-Real Transfer Techniques Applied to Reinforcement Learning for Bioinspired Robots.
 (TNNLS, 2021) [**sim2real**] [[paper](https://ieeexplore.ieee.org/abstract/document/9552429)]